-As founder and creative director of Colette, a chic Parisian concept store located on the city’s Rue Saint Honoré, Sarah Andelman is famed for her discerning fashion edits and quirky mix of lifestyle products that have turned the store into one of Paris’ premiere fashion pit-stops.
-Drawn to an eclectic mix of high fashion and edgy street labels alike, Andelman regularly showcases designs from up-and-coming designers and was one of the first to stock collections by Proenza Schouler , Mary Katrantzou and Rodarte.
+Famed for her discerning fashion edits and quirky mix of lifestyle products, she has turned the store into one of Paris’ premiere fashion pit-stops.
+Drawn to an eclectic mix of high fashion and edgy street labels alike, Andelman regularly showcases designs from up-and-coming designers, and was one of the first to stock collections by Proenza Schouler , Mary Katrantzou and Rodarte.

-A former art student and Purple magazine intern, Andelman established Colette in 1997 alongside her mother Colette Roussaux, after whom the store is named.
-The store quickly became renowned for its revolutionary approach to retail, such as its weekly product updates and in-store restaurant and mineral water-bar.
+A former art student at the Ecole du Louvre and Purple magazine intern, Andelman established Colette in 1997 alongside her mother Colette Rousseaux, after whom the store is named.
+The store quickly became renowned for its revolutionary approach to retail, such as weekly product updates, and an in-store restaurant and mineral water-bar.

 The Parisian store has inspired cult concept stores around the world.